Designing India's first micro-loan product for small merchants

 How might we design a micro-loan experience for low-income merchants that is easy to understand, transparent and trustworthy, and quick to apply for and repay while also improving the existing experience?

-UX Research
+Research

-UX Research
+Research

 UX Audit